 I’ve been wanting to make a triangle quilt forever, so having a new baby girl to sew for became my perfect excuse to get it done.
 It took me a few weeks, as quilts usually do.
-I did it little by little, but it was a really simple process.
+I did it little by little, but it was a really simple process and in this post I am sharing the triangle quilt tutorial!
 The triangles are a decent size, so it doesn’t take forever and it’s simple quilting.
 So, if you’ve never made a quilt before, this could be a great project for you!
 (And if you have quilted, it’s still a fun project!)

 Since this is my first girl, I’m not sick of pink.
 I don’t LOVE overly pink things, but I thought using stark black and white also would give it a good balance.
 Feminine but not too girly.
 I love how it turned out.
 The ombre effect with light pink, pink and peach is just what I was going for!
 I had to go to two fabric stores to get the colors just right.

 *1/2 yard each of 6 different cotton fabrics

 *1 1/2 yards batting, this is my favorite (affiliate link)

 *Triangle Quilt Template Download (If you can’t print it, the top is 5 3/4″ and the two sides are 8″)